tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

   <a href="/wp-content/uploads/blogs/All/-62.png?mtime=1358783966"><img alt="" src="/wp-content/uploads/blogs/All/-62.png?mtime=1358783966" width="782" height="299" /></a>
 </div>

-The normalized procedure to insert a header row takes more effort with a lookup to the contact table to ensure there isn’t a violation of the key constraint.
+The normalized procedure to insert a header row takes more effort with a lookup to the contact table to ensure there isn't a violation of the key constraint.
 The resources used in the insert and the page level, all equating to more IO, cause this to still be slightly more efficient though.

 **Summary**

 As shown, normalization is the basis of removing redundancy in a database.
-Although redundancy may not seem, at first, like a concept that could impact performance, we’ve learned today that even a small amount of redundant data in a few columns can impact a database’s  resource needs, growth and scalability.
+Although redundancy may not seem, at first, like a concept that could impact performance, we've learned today that even a small amount of redundant data in a few columns can impact a database's  resource needs, growth and scalability.

 When designing OLTP or OLAP databases, take into account the data that will be stored.
 Manipulate the tables as you design and go through modeling practices with data that would represent the future, completed design.
 This will help identify needs for normalization or de-normalization, depending on which design you are working to accomplish.